Do Automatic Litter Boxes Really Work? The Truth After 30 Days

 What are the pros and cons of automatic litter box ownership?

 Pros include less scooping and more consistent cleanliness.
-Cons include higher upfront cost, ongoing expenses, and potential noise.
-The best choice depends on your catโ€™s behavior and your household needs.
+Cons include higher upfront cost, ongoing supplies, and possible noise or adjustment issues for some cats.

 Are automatic litter boxes safe for cats?